How to Write a Cover Letter in 2022 | Beginner's Guide

 In certain cases, you might also consider adding:

 • Social Media Profiles - Any type of profile that’s relevant to your field.
-Social Profiles on websites like LinkedIn, GitHub (for developers), Dribble (for designers), etc.
+Social Profiles on websites like LinkedIn, GitHub (for developers), Medium (for writers), etc.

 • Personal Website - If you have a personal website that somehow adds value to your application, you can mention it.
 Let’s say you’re a professional writer.
 In that case, you’d want to link to your blog.